dannywillems/ocaml-cordova-plugin-list/README.md

 If the plugin needs the binding to the standard js library such as [device-motion](https://github.com/dannywillems/ocaml-cordova-plugin-device-motion), you need to pin the [ocaml-js-stdlib](https://github.com/dannywillems/ocaml-js-stdlib) first.
 If the plugin needs it, it is mentioned in the GitHub repository.

-If you don't want to add this repository, you can manually pin each repository.

 ## What about documentation for each bindings?